maciejmiklas/ard-log/README.md

 ArdLog serves as simple logger for Arduino that creates formatted messages over Serial:
-* Each message has timestamp.
+* Each log message has timestamp,
-* Each message within single loop has the same timestamp, so that you can logically connect activities together.
+* each message within single loop has the same timestamp (configurable), so that you can logically connect activities together,
-* Messages can be formatted using *sprintf* syntax.
+* messages can be formatted using *sprintf* syntax,
-* Text for the messages is being held in PROGMEM.
+* text for the messages is being held in PROGMEM,
+* unsused functionality can be disabled to free up RAM.

 # Installation
 In order to install *ArdLog* you have to download desired release and unpack in into folder containing Arduino libraries.
 The is the result on MacOS: